A Guide To Eating Well During Ramadan (Plus Recipes!)

-The second pandemic Ramadan is upon us.
-Starting on Tuesday, Muslims around the world will observe this holy month by abstaining from food and water from sunrise to sunset each day, engaging in more charitable acts and focusing on heightened spirituality and worship.
-While Ramadan is typically a time for community, COVID-19 has made that aspect a lot harder.
-But one thing remains the same—the act of fasting.
-It can be difficult to maintain the same levels of energy and hydration when foregoing food and water all day, which makes it all the more important to be mindful of what you eat during the hours between iftar (breaking fast) and eating suhoor (the early morning meal).
+Ramadan is upon us, and Muslims around the world will observe this holy month by abstaining from food and water from sunrise to sunset each day, engaging in more charitable acts and focusing on heightened spirituality and worship.
+It can be difficult to maintain the same levels of energy and hydration when fasting, which makes it all the more important to be mindful of what you eat during the hours between iftar (breaking fast) and eating suhoor (the early morning meal).

 Huda Amareh, an Ottawa-based registered dietitian, is used to getting a lot of questions prior to Ramadan.
 Most of them centre on how to eat nutritious and filling foods but, also, whether it’s possible to still indulge in cultural dishes—which remains a big aspect of Ramadan, with various cultures having their own customary meals specific to this month.
 “It’s all about encouraging people to know that at the end of the day, food is not your enemy.
 Food is something that makes you happy and is a big part of your life.
 There are definitely ways to eat what you want to eat by just having a sense of balance,” she says.